Hoyt v. Florida

 Hoyt v.
-Florida, 368 U.S. 57 (1961), was an appeal by Gwendolyn Hoyt, who had killed her husband and received a jail sentence for second degree murder.
+Florida, 368 U.S. 57 (1961), was an appeal by Gwendolyn Hoyt, who had killed her husband and received a prison sentence for second degree murder.
 Although she had suffered mental and physical abuse in her marriage and showed neurotic, if not psychotic, behavior, a six-man jury deliberated for just 25 minutes before finding her guilty.
 They sentenced her to 30 years of hard labor.
 Hoyt claimed that her all-male jury led to discrimination and unfair circumstances during her trial.
 The decision was subsequently overruled by Taylor v.
 Louisiana in 1975.

 Background

 Florida state law did not require women to serve on juries, unless they volunteered to do so.
 Most women in the state of Florida did not register, so they were exempted from jury services.
 The arguments put forward by the plaintiff suggested that there had been jury discrimination, and, moreover, that the Florida statute actively seeks to keep women from serving.
 This would be known as " the continuing validity".
 The continuing validity was jury slang for supporting the right to keep males as the primary, and only source, of jurors on these trials.
 This was argued in that women were excluded solely due to their sex.
 Men were automatically registered for duty, even if they had submitted an argument against serving.
 Women, however, had to actively register if they wished to serve.
 These women were merely recognized for their job of being "the center of home and family" and not in the courtroom.